Conor White

-Conor White (born 19 October 1999) is a Bermudian racing cyclist, who currently rides for United Kingdom amateur team Muc-Off–SRCT–Storck.
+Conor White (born 19 October 1999) is a Bermudian road and track cyclist, who currently rides for United Kingdom amateur team Jakroo Handsling Racing.
 Known for his strength in time trials and road racing.
 He has represented Bermuda in various international competitions, including the Commonwealth Games, Pan Am Games, Central American and Caribbean Games, and the UCI Road World Championships.
 White has also competed in elite road races and stage events, showcasing his climbing ability and time-trial prowess.
 His performances on the North American and international circuits have established him as one of Bermuda's top cyclists, earning podium finishes and national titles.
 As he continues to develop in the sport, White remains a key figure in Bermudian cycling, inspiring young riders from the island.